operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/quickstart.md

 Read the [operator scope][operator_scope] documentation on how to run your operator as namespace-scoped vs cluster-scoped.

-By default the main program will set the manager's namespace using the value of `WATCH_NAMESPACE` env defined in `deploy/operator.yaml`.

 ### Multi-Group APIs

 Before creating an API and controller, consider if your operator's API requires multiple [groups][API-groups].